The development of the puppy in its first weeks of life.

 1 – My bitch’s well-being

-About two weeks before she gives birth, I put my dog in the whelping room (I sleep in the same room), with her bed, her favorite toy, and clean, comfortable absorbent pads.
+About two weeks before giving birth, I put my dog in the nursery (I sleep in the same room), with her basket, her cuddly toy and clean and comfortable puppy pads.

 The expectant mother needs calm, security, and rest.
-It’s essential that she feels my presence and knows she’s not alone during this important time.
+It is essential that she feels my presence and knows she is not alone during this important time.

-This proximity also allows me to monitor her closely and react quickly to the first signs that labor is about to begin.
+This proximity also allows me to monitor her closely and react quickly to the first signs announcing the start of labor.

-Everything is arranged so that she experiences this moment peacefully, surrounded by attention and care.
+Everything is designed so that she experiences this moment in serenity, surrounded by attention and kindness.

-During whelping, I stay with my dog to reassure her.
-I speak to her softly, stroke her, and make sure to maintain a calm atmosphere to soothe her.
+During the birthing process, I stay with my dog to reassure her.
+I speak to her softly, pet her, and make sure to maintain a calm atmosphere to soothe her.

-I carefully monitor each birth and intervene if necessary, especially if a puppy has difficulty being born.
+I carefully monitor each birth and intervene if necessary, especially when a puppy has difficulty getting out.

-If needed, I gently open the amniotic sacs, rub the puppies to stimulate their breathing, and assist them with their first breaths if they are having trouble breathing spontaneously.
+If necessary, I gently open the pockets, rub the puppies to stimulate their breathing and accompany them in their first breaths of life when they have difficulty breathing spontaneously.

-I then place them near their mother, where they are warm, so they can enjoy her presence and warmth.
+I then place them near their mother, nice and warm, so that they can enjoy her presence and warmth.

 I also make sure each puppy quickly finds a teat.
-If they have trouble finding their way, I gently guide them.
-It is crucial that they ingest colostrum in the first few hours of life: this first milk, rich in antibodies, provides them with essential immune protection.
+If they have trouble finding it, I gently guide them.
+It’s crucial that they ingest colostrum in the first few hours of life: this first milk, rich in antibodies, provides them with essential immune protection.
 It is only produced during the first two days.

 Every action is performed with gentleness, vigilance and respect, so that the birth takes place in the best possible conditions.

-During the first few days of their lives, I keep a very close eye on my dog and her puppies.
+During the first few days of life, I provide very close monitoring of my dog and her puppies.

 I weigh the puppies daily to check that they are gaining weight properly.
 This allows me to ensure that the mother is producing enough milk and that each puppy is nursing correctly.

-If there are many puppies or if milk production is insufficient, I supplement their diet with bottle-feeding to relieve the mother and ensure that each puppy grows harmoniously.
+If there are many puppies or if milk production is insufficient, I provide supplemental bottle feeding to relieve the mother and ensure harmonious growth for each one.

-I also make sure to bring any stray puppies back to their mother and ensure that all of them find a place to nurse, without any being left out.
+I also make sure to bring back to their mother any puppies that may have wandered off and to ensure that all find their place to nurse, without any being left out.

 3 – The playpen